amuamushu/adv_avod_ssn/README.md

 **Here is an example of a generated image**:
 ![000152](https://user-images.githubusercontent.com/35519361/152208158-833ca90f-911a-4ab5-a846-e167cfc2e1a3.png)

-## The dataset
-The dataset we will be using is the [KITTI dataset](http://www.cvlibs.net/datasets/kitti/).
-For the dataset and mini-batch setup, please follow the steps listed in the [AVOD repository](https://github.com/kujason/avod#dataset).
-If you are not using the sample data in `test/testdata`, preparing the data is necessary for training and inference.

 ## References
 This project builds off of Kim, Taewan and Ghosh, Joydeep's work on "Single Source Robustness in Deep Fusion Models."
 In their GitHub repository (https://github.com/twankim/avod_ssn), they incorporate single source noise into the inputs of the AVOD 3D object detection model.
 We expand on their work and code by incorporating adversarial noise, rather than Gaussian noise, into the input images.